Application guidelines for a charitable grant

 What our Grants Committee/Trustees look for in an application

 Applications for grants to charities are considered individually by our Grants Committee and confirmed by Trustees.
-In assessing applications, the following issues are taken into consideration:
+In assessing applications, we follow the COBSEO Funding Principles, which are available to download here, and in particular will be taking the following issues into consideration:

 - The Governance and Trustees of the organisation.